jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The Buffy Battles
 Dawn can’t start the game in a deck.
 Instead, if Buffy is your Main Character or a Supporting Character in your deck, you get to have a Key pile which includes four copies of Dawn.
 You can recruit Dawn while Buffy is on your side.
 If Dawn gets KO’d, she’ll go to your KO pile as normal.

-# Death
-Set: Black Order
-**Amortal**
-Death is **Amortal** which means:

-* She has no level (She is beyond such mortal trappings).
-* She starts with her card that has infinite health.
-(Her other card has 8 health, also known as sideways infinity.)
-* She can't be face down.
-If she would be turned face down, switch her with her other card instead and leave it face up.
-For example when she gets stunned, instead of turning her face down, switch her with her other card which will remain face up.
-She still suffers other effects from the stun such as losing the +1/+1 and -1/-1 counters, gaining a wound, and becoming exhausted.
-* If she would be hidden, instead switch her with her other card which will remain face up and place her in the ready position.
-* Amortal can't be turned off.

-Since Death doesn't turn face down, she can be stunned multiple times in a single turn.
-However, if she takes fatal wounds she's not really defeated.
-She's just temporarily lost interest in this mortal battle.
-(The player who was using her is defeated, though.)

-**Note:** While death is technically two cards, you could slip her into a single clear card sleeve with her cards back to back.
-Then when she would turn face down, you can just flip her to her other "side."

-**Mistress of the Infinity Well**
-**Mistress of the Infinity Well** allows each player to draw an extra card each time you draw cards.
-For example, when you draw your usual two cards during your Draw Phase, you'll draw an extra one.
-And if you have a **Genius** in play that lets you draw a card, you'll draw an extra one then, too.

-# Devil Dinosaur
-## Devil Dinosaur Team Affiliations
-Set: Monsters Unleashed!
-Moon Girl and Devil Dinosaur each have two different team affiliations.
-Moon Girl is on the Inhumans and Devil Dinosaur is on the Monsters Unleashed team.But both of them are also on the Moon Girl/Devil Dinosaur team.
-This allows them to Team Attack together or with members of their respective teams.(Keep in mind all members of a Team Attack must share at least one team affiliation.)

-## Devil Dinosaur and Moon Girl (MCs)
-The Main Characters, Moon Girl and Devil Dinosaur,go together.
-You start with both on your side and you’re only out of the game once both are KO’d.

-# Domino
-Set: The Utopia Battles
-**Probability Manipulation**
-**Probability Manipulation** requires Domino to flip a coin when she attacks or defends.
-If she wins the flip something good happens.
-Otherwise, the combat proceeds as normal.

-# Dormammu
-Set: MCU Villains
-**You Will Spend Eternity Dying**
-Dormammu’s **You Will Spend Eternity Dying** power allows you to wound a Main Character as many times as you’d like.
-For example, you could wound them twice.
-Or six times.
-Or three hundred times.
-Just don’t make any bargains with them.

 # Dark Phoenix (SC)
 Set: Crossover  \